boostorg/hana/doc/tutorial.md

     header can be used instead.
 Note that forward declarations for headers in `boost/hana/ext/` and `boost/hana/functional/` are not provided.

+  - `boost/hana/functional/`\n
+    This subdirectory contains various function objects that are often useful, but that do not necessarily belong to a concept.

   - `boost/hana/ext/`\n
     This directory contains adapters for external libraries.
 Only the strict minimum required to adapt the external components is included in these